 2.4.1 Assessing state performance: the income-adjusted indicator score Ignoring, for the moment, some critical refinements, the approach to assessing State performance with regard to its immediate obligation is to compare the State's actual performance to the feasible performance as benchmarked by the APF at the country's current GDP per capita.
-So again, looking at Error!
-Reference source not found.
-1 on page 12, India's child stunting rate in 2014 (the most recent year data were available for India when the frontier was estimated) was 38%, implying the percentage of children not stunted was 62%.
-However, at its then per capita GDP of \$5,391 (2011 PPP\$), it should be possible as shown by the APF to ensure 94% of children under 5 are not stunted.
-Thus, our first cut at assessing India's performance using the income-adjusted benchmark is to take the ratio of the observed percentage of children that are not stunted (62%) to the benchmark percentage of children not stunted (94%) and then multiply by 100 to yield the percentage of the feasible level achieved.
+So again, looking at Figure 1 on page 12, India's child stunting rate in 2017 (the most recent year data were available for India when the frontier was estimated) was 34.7%, implying the percentage of children not stunted was 65.3%.
+However, at its then per capita GDP of \$6,186 (2017 PPP\$), it should be possible as shown by the APF to ensure 95.2% of children under 5 are not stunted.
+Thus, our first cut at assessing India's performance using the income-adjusted benchmark is to take the ratio of the observed percentage of children that are not stunted (65.3%) to the benchmark percentage of children not stunted (95.2%) and then multiply by 100 to yield the percentage of the feasible level achieved.

-Two things should be noted about Error!
-Reference source not found.
-1. First, the observed percentage of children that are not stunted never reaches a value approaching zero.
-In fact, the lowest value observed is 31%, the percentage of children not stunted in Bangladesh in 1995.
+Two things should be noted about Figure 1.
+First, the observed percentage of children that are not stunted never reaches a value approaching zero.
+In fact, the lowest value observed is 26%, the percentage of children not stunted in Bangladesh in 2000.
 The observed minimum score differs widely across indicators.
-For example, the minimum observed score for the child survival rate (100% - % child mortality rate) is 68% (Niger in 1990) and that for the percentage of the rural population with access to improved rural water is 0% (Cambodia and Mozambique in 1990).
-Given that we are comparing multiple indicators in the construction of HRMI's ESR metrics, we need to standardise these indicators for two reasons.
+For example, the minimum observed score for the child survival rate (100% - % child mortality rate) is 66.9% (Niger in 1990) and that for the percentage of the population with access to water on their premises is 0% (Tanzania in 2000).
+Given that we are aggregating across multiple indicators in the construction of HRMI's ESR scores, we need to standardise these indicators for two reasons.
 First, if we fail to do so our scores will not be comparable across rights and indicators with a larger actual range will drive right scores comprised of more than one aspect.
 Second, we need to take into account the fact that even in the absence of any government efforts to ensure rights, certain indicators, such as the child survival rate, would have positive values while positive scores on other indicators, such as access to an improved water source, or primary school completion rates, substantially depend on public provision of goods and services and could be zero or close to zero.

 We standardise the scores by computing the percentage of the feasible level achieved with reference to the minimum observed score on the indicator in the case of those indicators that do not substantially depend on public provision of goods and services.
-In Figure 2, the red horizontal line shows the minimum observed value of 31% on the percentage of children not stunted.
-So, for India, its achievement relative to this minimum observed score is 62%-31%=31% of children not stunted-the height of the blue arrow.
-Relative to the minimum, it is feasible for India to achieve 94%-31%=63% of children not stunted-the height of the red arrow.
-Thus, India's income-adjusted score on the Right to Food is calculated as (31%/63%) x 100 = 49.2%.
+In Figure 2, the red horizontal line shows the minimum observed value of 26% on the percentage of children not stunted.
+So, for India, its achievement relative to this minimum observed score is 65.3% - 26%= 39.3% of children not stunted-the height of the blue arrow.
+Relative to the minimum, it is feasible for India to achieve 95.2% - 26%= 69.2% of children not stunted-the height of the red arrow.
+Thus, India's income-adjusted score on the Right to Food is calculated as (39.3% / 69.2%) x 100 = 56.8%.